 Q. What is a Permanent Deacon?

 The Roman Catechism states that a deacon is “the eye of the bishop.”
-“His duty is to be always at the side of the bishop, guard him while he preaches, serve him and the priest during the celebration of divine mysteries, as well as during the administration of the Sacraments, and to read the Gospel in the Sacrifice of the Mass” and in churches that allow communion under both species to distribute the precious blood.
-In addition the Catechism states that a deacon warns “the faithful to be attentive to the holy mysteries…and to him was entrusted the distribution of the Church goods, as well as the duty of providing for all that was necessary to each one’s sustenance.”
-As one reads the Roman Catechism and sees what the vocation of a deacon is there can be no doubt that the man who sets the example for what a deacon should be is St. Laurence, who was one of seven deacons to Pope St. Sixtus II.
-On August 6, 257 Pope Sixtus was martyred with four of his deacons.
+“His duty is to be always at the side of the bishop, guard him while he preaches, serve him and the priest during the celebration of divine mysteries, as well as during the administration of the Sacraments, and to read the Gospel in the Sacrifice of the Mass,” and, in churches that allow communion under both species, to distribute the precious blood.
+In addition, the Catechism states that a deacon warns “the faithful to be attentive to the holy mysteries…and to him was entrusted the distribution of the Church goods, as well as the duty of providing for all that was necessary to each one’s sustenance.”
+As one reads the Roman Catechism and sees what is the vocation of a deacon, there can be no doubt that the man who sets the example for what a deacon should be is St. Laurence, who was one of seven deacons to Pope St. Sixtus II.
+On August 6, 257, Pope Sixtus was martyred with four of his deacons.
 Laurence was not one of them.
 Laurence wept over the pending loss of his Holy Father, Sixtus.
 Laurence asked Sixtus where he was going without his deacon?
 Sixtus responded saying, “I am not leaving you my son.
 You shall follow me in three days.”
 Laurence, filled with the Holy Spirit, was determined to give all he could to the poor before he too gave his life for Christ.
-When the Prefect of Rome heard what Laurence was doing he was determined to get the riches he thought the Church had and brought Laurence in for questioning.
-The prefect ordered Laurence to hand over all the riches of the Church and released him to collect those riches.
-Laurence immediately gathered all the poor in the city under the care of the Church and presented them to the Prefect, saying“These are the treasures of the Church.”
-The Prefect outraged ordered that Laurence be burned alive on a grill.
-Laurence so filled with love for Christ that he did not notice the pain of the flames and reportedly said at one point, “I’m done on this side turn me over.”
+When the Prefect of Rome heard what Laurence was doing, he was determined to get the riches he thought the Church had and brought Laurence in for questioning.
+The Prefect ordered Laurence to hand over all the riches of the Church and released him to collect those riches.
+Laurence immediately gathered all the poor in the city under the care of the Church and presented them to the Prefect, saying “These are the treasures of the Church.”
+The Prefect, outraged, ordered that Laurence be burned alive on a grill.
+Laurence was so filled with love for Christ that he did not notice the pain of the flames and reportedly said at one point, “I’m done on this side, turn me over.”
 His last words were a prayer for the conversion of Rome.
 So moved were some Roman senators that they converted on the spot and carried Laurence’s body to his tomb.
-In less than sixty years all Rome and the Empire were converted to Christianity.
+In fewer than sixty years, all Rome and the Empire were converted to Christianity.
 The intercession of the Deacon Laurence is so much attributed to that conversion that to this day we commemorate August 10 as a feast day, which is the second highest commemoration after a solemnity.
-Laurence living out his vocation as a deacon described so beautifully in the Roman Catechism caused the conversion of the greatest nation on Earth at the time, Rome.
+Laurence’s living out his vocation as a deacon described so beautifully in the Roman Catechism, caused the conversion of the greatest nation on earth at the time, Rome.

 What does one see in these small glimpses of the lives of Sts.
 Stephen, Laurence, and Francis?
 Men who are full of wisdom who gave their lives totally in service for Christ and His Church.
-The Second Vatican Council called for there institution of the diaconate as a permanent vocation for men called to this sacred vocation.
+The Second Vatican Council called for the institution of the diaconate as a permanent vocation for men called to this sacred vocation.
 It also allowed for men who are already married to be ordained a deacon with the consent of their wives.
-Some dioceses frame the ministry of deacon as a team ministry with his wife, it is not.
-Some look upon deacons as nothing more than a glorified acolyte (altar server), they are not.
-Some think that only part-time learning to become a deacon is needed, it is not.
-Let the examples of the saints above show us what a deacon is called to be: The eye of Bishop, who warns the faithful to be attentive to the holy mysteries, and looks after the distribution of the goods of the Church, men who are filled with wisdom and willing to give their lives for Christ.
+Some dioceses frame the ministry of deacon as a team ministry with his wife—it is not.
+Some look upon deacons as nothing more than a glorified acolyte (altar server)—they are not.
+Some think that only part-time learning to become a deacon is needed—it is not.
+Let the examples of the saints above show us what a deacon is called to be: the eye of the Bishop, who warns the faithful to be attentive to the holy mysteries and looks after the distribution of the goods of the Church, men who are filled with wisdom and willing to give their lives for Christ.